-Personal Assistant duties and responsibilities of the job
+Personal Assistant job description and responsibilities of the job

-Ultimately, the role of a Personal Assistant can be extremely broad and vary on a day-to-day basis.
+Ultimately, the duties of a Personal Assistant can be extremely broad and vary on a day-to-day basis.
 A Personal Assistant job description should include:

 - Monitoring a reporting manager’s email and responding if required